Concealing or misrepresenting the publisher’s location

 Making demonstrably false or misleading claims

 Obviously this applies only to serious lies such as claiming to be indexed in one of the major legitimate bases such as the DOAJ, giving false credentials, or presenting fake testimonials.
-Then there are the Janet Wilsons and Kimberly Blacks and such like who spam academics mercilessly in excruciatingly pidgin English – such birth names are rare in Pakistan, India and other hubs of online rackets.
+Another frequent category of lies is claiming the have world class editorial boards when many of the board members concerned are in fact fake or dead.

 Failing to carry out a proper peer review